rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 We can see one intersting RCE (Remote Code Execution) for metasploit that could work.
 Let's keep this in mind, put aside metasploit, and keep digging a little to try to solve the box without metasploit.

+## Files section

 Seems that we can upload files from the `Files` section, but does not work.

+# Remote code execution

+## Theme section

-In the `Theme` section we can edit the `template.php` file, but we can't load this page directly.
+In the `Theme` section, under the tab `Edit theme`, we can edit the `template.php` file, but we can't load this page directly.
 Why?
 Because the code says so.
 Let's see if we can get a command execution here.
 We will comment or delete all code in `template.php` and we will edit the file appending the following php code at the beginning: